rain1024/learn-typescript/concepts/types-vs-interfaces/README.md

 **ℹ️ What are key differences between types and interfaces?**

-> Interfaces can be extends and changed to fit the needs of the application.
+> On the typescript documentation page, it does sugest to use interface.
+Because ideal property of software as being open to extension, and as such you should always use an interface over a type alias if possible.
+That is especially true if you're writing a library that you're exporting functions and type information, it's better to export interfaces than types because interfaces can be extended and changed to fit the needs of the application.

 > Types are static.
 They're just an alias to a shape.
 You can make new types by doing unions and intersections but you can't change the type itself.